 Despite the instinct to throw the regular big 4th of July bash, be sure to keep in mind the recommendations from health professionals to ensure the health of both yourself and those around you.
 This year may require you to practice a quarantine version of your festivities or to make social-distancing accommodations to be as safe as possible.

 If you’re stringent on continuing to practice quarantining with only the individuals in your household, you should not hold back from making it as fun and festive as you normally would.
-Another option is to have a virtual cookout with family and friends, either grilling via video chat or still making the connection that you are used to on the special day.
+Another option is to have a virtual cookout with family and friends, either grilling via video chat or calling over the phone to still make the connection you are used to on the special day.

 Here at Char-Griller, we understand that the 4th of July is one of the biggest holidays of not only the summer, but the entire year, especially when it comes to grilling.
 Despite necessary changes to rules surrounding social gatherings this year, there’s no reason that the spirit of your celebration has to fall through the cracks.
 We hope these tips have been useful and we wish you a very Happy Independence Day!